vaakash/aakash-web/docs/git-it-write/faq.md

 No. Custom post types can be created using other plugins like "Custom post type UI" and they can be only selected while configuring the repository.

-### Webhook request is seen as timed out in Github webhook history
+### Webhook request is seen as timed out in GitHub webhook history

-The webhook request sent by Github expects a reply in 10 seconds else considers th event as timed out.
+The webhook request sent by GitHub expects a reply in 10 seconds else considers th event as timed out.
 In case of this plugin, it is normal to take more than 10 seconds for creating/updating multiple posts.
 This time out message can be ignored as the plugin will continue to post in the background.
 You can see the plugin logs for more information WRT to the webhook delivery.